-Being deprived of your kid is one of the most distressing situations imaginable, yet it happens all too frequently in California’s Juvenile Courts.
-A dependent child is someone who has is dependent on the state for protection and provision because the parents have been deemed unfit to care for the child.
-Sometimes this is accurate, but sometimes it is not and we are here to help parents who fighting CPS for the rights to their children.
+Being deprived of your child is one of the most distressing situations imaginable, yet it happens all too frequently in California’s Juvenile Courts.
+A dependent child is someone who is dependent on the state for protection and provision because the parents have been deemed unfit to care for the child.
+Sometimes this is accurate, but sometimes it is not and we are here to help parents who are fighting CPS for the rights to their children.

 If you find yourself in this situation, you will need to hire an experienced juvenile dependency attorney to represent you.
 The courts usually get involved when someone reports possible abuse or neglect to child protective services.
 Once the investigation is completed, if the agency believes that there is enough evidence to support the claim, they will file a petition with the court.

 The first thing you should do is hire an attorney who specializes in juvenile dependency law.
 This lawyer will be able to guide you through the entire process and help protect your rights.
 Here at All Trial Lawyers, we have a team of experienced juvenile dependency attorneys who will fight for you and ensure that your child remains in your custody.
 Contact us today for a free consultation.

 How To Know If You Need a Juvenile Dependency Attorney

 If you are contacted by child protective services because they are investigating allegations of child abuse or neglect of your child, it is important to seek legal representation right away.
 A juvenile dependency attorney can help you understand the legal process and protect your rights as a parent.